Basic Authentication

 200:

-description: OK (successfully authenticated)
+description: OK (successfully authenticated)401 Response

-header, which you may want to mention.
-As with other common responses, the 401 response can be defined in the global responses
+You can also define the 401 "Unauthorized" response returned for requests with missing or incorrect credentials.
+This response includes the WWW-Authenticate header, which you may want to mention.
+As with other common responses, the 401 response can be defined in the global responses section and referenced from multiple operations.

 Last updated